AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 ```

 > Replace "ExampleSPA" with the name of the SPA you wish to create.
 Replace `<YOUR-SUBSCRIPTION-ID>` with your azure subscription ID.
-> If using resource group locks, additional configuration may be neccessary which is out of scope of this example; e.g. adding the role `Microsoft.Authorization/locks/` for write, read and delete to the SPA.
+> If using resource group locks, additional configuration may be necessary which is out of scope of this example; e.g. adding the role `Microsoft.Authorization/locks/` for write, read and delete to the SPA.

 On successful SPA creation, you will receive output similar to the following: